penzboti/advent-of-code/README.md

 # info
-not including day if i didn't do it that day
+not including the day in the table if i didn't do it that day

 :star: for part 1